 Improving Cognitive Functions

-When used properly, lavender essential oil can do more for your mind than simply boosting your mood and helping you deal with stress.
+When properly used, lavender essential oil can do more for your mind than merely boosting your mood and helping you deal with stress.
 There's scientific research data available that shows lavender oil is a useful therapeutic tool for combating Alzheimer's disease.
-Scientists have used lavender essential oil on lab rats and verified that when inhaled, it reduces cognitive impairment and reduces stress-related oxidation in the brain.
-There was even a 2012 study published in Molecules (a Swiss science journal) that demonstrated lavender oil's effectiveness in treating the aftermath of severe neurological injuries like strokes.
+Scientists have used lavender essential oil on lab rats and verified that when inhaled, it reduces cognitive impairment and stress-related oxidation in the brain.
+There was even a 2012 study published in Molecules (a Swiss science journal) that demonstrated lavender oil's effectiveness in treating the aftermath of severe neurological injuries like a stroke.

 The research conducted so far strongly suggests that it's the antioxidant properties of lavender that make it good for the nervous system.
 You can unlock these benefits yourself by inhaling the aroma of the oil directly or using it in a home diffuser.
 Topical application to the back of the neck or the temples is also effective.

-It can be difficult to find effective natural treatments for fungal infections.
+Finding effective natural treatments for fungal infections can be difficult.
 Lavender essential oil does a great job in this role.
 It's easy to use and takes effect fast.

 For skin infections like ringworm, rub a drop or two of lavender oil directly into the affected skin.
 This process should be repeated on a daily basis.
-Lavender oil is also effective on fungal infections of the finger and toenails; it speeds up healing and moisturizes the skin while the nail grows out.
-A foot soak with a lavender infusion is great for treating fungal infections of the feet (e.g. athlete's foot).
+Lavender oil is also useful for fungal infections of the finger and toenails; it speeds up healing and moisturizes while the new nail grows out.
+A foot soak with a lavender infusion is great for treating fungal infections of the feet (e.g., athlete's foot).

-If you want to experience just how powerfully lavender can affect your skin, try the following DIY bath detox recipe for a stress-busting, toxin-purging soak that soothes irritated skin and brings your pH levels into balance.
-Fill a warm bath while adding a handful of Epsom salt and 10 drops of lavender essential oil.
+If you want to experience just how lavender can powerfully affect your skin, try the following DIY bath detox recipe for a stress-busting, toxin-purging soak that soothes irritated skin and balances your pH levels.
+Fill a warm bath with running water while adding a handful of Epsom salt and 10 drops of lavender essential oil.
 Hop in and soak for at least 20 minutes; this detox is best repeated at weekly intervals.

 Lavender oil is a great topical treatment for minor cuts, bruises, and burns.
-Simply massage a few drops into wounded areas to speed up the healing process and enhance circulation.
-Lavender oil also makes a great soothing rub for sore muscles.
+Simply massage a few drops into the wounded areas to speed up the healing process and enhance circulation.
+Lavender oil also makes a terrific soothing rub for sore muscles.